MohammadJavadArdestani/theory-of-machines-and-languages/README.md

 # theory of machines and languages

 ## check strings by DFA
-   this script read DFA information from a text file in specefic format like below and create DFA for checking strings.
+this script reads DFA information from a text file in specific format like below and creates DFA for checking strings.

    a b     :    alphabet  <br />
    Q0 Q1 Q2 :   states <br />